danduboinamahesh/Traffic-Data-Pipeline/README.md

 ## Project Objective
 - Build a scalable real-time traffic monitoring pipeline to handle continuous data from sensors
 - Process high-volume streaming data using AWS Kinesis for near real-time ingestion
 - Store and transform data in Databricks Delta Lake using Medallion Architecture
+- Ensure high data quality by filtering invalid and corrupt records
 - Generate analytics for congestion detection, traffic patterns, and anomaly identification
 - Provide interactive dashboards to support real-time monitoring and decision-making
+- Enable testing and validation using Pytest for data accuracy
+- Set up alerting mechanisms (e.g., Slack notifications) for abnormal traffic conditions

 ---